 If you really want to reduce what you pay on your debt, refinancing to a lower interest rate and a shorter term can be the way to go.
 For borrowers that can qualify for a better interest rate and can handle a higher monthly payment, it’s possible to save thousands of dollars in interest.

-In some cases, taking private student loans is a better choice than starting with federal loans.
+Still, for some borrowers, taking out private student loans could be a better choice than borrowing federal loans.
 Carefully consider your situation and weigh the pros and cons to see if you can benefit from a lower rate on a private student loan.

 Qualifying for a private student loan or a refinance isn’t always easy, though.
 You need to have good credit and income.
 If you can’t get a private loan on your own, you might need a cosigner.